thephpleague/url/4.0/uri/manipulation.md

 <p class="message-notice">If the modifications do not alter the current object, it is returned as is, otherwise, a new modified object is returned.</p>

-<p class="message-warning">The method may throw an <code>InvalidArgumentException</code> if the resulting URI is not valid for a scheme specific URI.</p>
+<p class="message-warning">The method may throw a <code>RuntimeException</code> exception if the resulting URI is not valid for a scheme specific URI.</p>

 ## Basic modifications